thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 ### Creating purpose-built tables with data duplication

-For certain query patterns, we might create separate tables that duplicate some of the data to optimize for read performance.
+For certain query patterns, we might create separate tables that duplicate some of the data to optimize read performance.
 Here’s how we could model the users and their addresses in separate tables:

 Users Table: